mysql/mysql-js/database-jones/README.md

   function User() {     // Constructor for application object }

-  var userTable = new nosql.TableMapping("webapp.user");  // map a table
+  var userTable = new jones.TableMapping("webapp.user");  // map a table
   userTable.mapField("firstName","first_name"); // customize the mapping
   userTable.applyToClass(User);  // apply the mapping to the constructor
 ```